onqtam/headjack/docs/why/100_1k_10k_words.md

 In The Arena - Digital Colliseum of Ideas
     The highest expression/manifestation of games and spectacle Breaking The Script
-    The Livest Player on the global stage
-Betting Against Elon
+    The Livest Emergent Player on the global stage Betting Against Elon
     more specifically X
 Algorithms to Organize by